Port Moresby International School

 Port Moresby International School (PMIS) is a private international school in Port Moresby, Papua New Guinea providing education from year 7 through 12 to both the Papua New Guinean and expatriate community.
 The school is one of the 20 establishments managed by the International Education Agency of Papua New Guinea.

 The school holds an annual "UN Concert", a fête for international culture where students wear costumes and perform cultural works.

+Curriculum

 PMIS's curriculum is based on the following courses: